csinocruz/pretty-tutu-torials/light-bulb/README.md

 These two functions are not being called/invoked anywhere!
 So let's do that in your click handlers (remember, invoke and call mean the exact same thing).
-Invoke the handleOnButton function when the ON button is clicked Call the handleOffButton function when the OFF button is clicked Check in with me :brain:
+Invoke the handleOnButton function when the ON button is clicked Call the handleOffButton function when the OFF button is clicked Check in with me 🧠
-## Brain Pains :exploding_head:
+## Brain Pains 🤯
 ### Part 3
 In this section, it is very important to understand what your code is doing line by line.
 Before you run your code, create a hypothesis of what you think will happen and why.